Birth of the Cool: Release history

-Reception and aftermath
+Reception and legacy

-The band's debut performance at the Royal Roost received positive, but reserved reactions.
-Count Basie, the Roost's headliner during the Nonet's brief tenure, however, was more open to the group's sound, saying, "Those slow things sounded strange and good.
+The band's debut performance at the Royal Roost received positive but reserved reactions.
+Count Basie, the Roost's headliner during the Nonet's brief tenure, was more open to the group's sound, saying, "Those slow things sounded strange and good.
 I didn't always know what they were doing, but I listened, and I liked it."
 Winthrop Sargeant, classical music critic at The New Yorker, compared the band's sound to the work of an "impressionist composer with a great sense of aural poetry and a very fastidious feeling for tone color...
 The music sounds more like that of a new Maurice Ravel than it does like jazz ... it is not really jazz."
-Though he did not recognize the record as jazz, Sargeant acknowledged that he found the record "charming and exciting".
+Though he did not recognize the record as jazz, Sargeant said he found the record "charming and exciting".

 In the short term the reaction to the band was little to none, but in the long term the recordings' effects have been great and lasting.
 They have been credited with starting the cool jazz movement as well as creating a new and viable alternative to bebop.

-In 1957, after the release of Birth of the Cool, Down Beat magazine wrote that the album "[influenced] deeply one important direction of modern chamber jazz."
-Several tunes from the album, such as Carisi's "Israel", have gone on to become jazz standards.
+In 1957, after the release of Birth of the Cool, Down Beat magazine wrote that the album influenced "deeply one important direction of modern chamber jazz".
+Several tunes from the album, such as Carisi's "Israel", have become jazz standards.
 The album was included in the book 1001 Albums You Must Hear Before You Die.
-Birth of the Cool was voted number 349 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
+Birth of the Cool was voted number 349 in Colin Larkin's All Time Top 1000 Albums (third edition, 2000).

-Many members of the Miles Davis Nonet went on to have successful careers in cool jazz, notably Gerry Mulligan, John Lewis, and Lee Konitz.
-Mulligan moved to California and joined forces with trumpeter Chet Baker in a piano-less quartet, before creating his Concert Jazz Band.
-Lewis would become music director of the Modern Jazz Quartet, which would become one of the most influential cool jazz groups.
-Evans would go on to collaborate with Davis again on the Davis albums Miles Ahead and Sketches of Spain.
-Capitol Records were at the time disappointed with the sales of the nonet recordings, and did not offer Davis a contract extension.
-Instead, Davis signed with the new jazz specialty record label, Prestige, for whom he would record his first album in 1951.
+Many members of the Miles Davis Nonet had successful careers in cool jazz, notably Mulligan, Lewis, and Konitz.
+Mulligan moved to California and joined forces with trumpeter Chet Baker in a piano-less quartet before creating his Concert Jazz Band.
+Lewis became music director of the Modern Jazz Quartet, which became one of the most influential cool jazz groups.
+Konitz had a long career, including work with Lennie Tristano and Warne Marsh in the 1950s.
+Evans collaborated with Davis again on a celebrated series of albums: Miles Ahead, Porgy and Bess, Sketches of Spain, and Quiet Nights.
+At the time, Capitol Records was disappointed with the sales of the nonet recordings, and did not offer Davis a contract extension.
+Instead, Davis signed with the new jazz specialty record label Prestige, for which he recorded his first album in 1951.

-Track listings
+Track listing

-Arrangements by the composer unless otherwise noted.